unity-sds/unity-docs/architecture/architectural-decision-records/science-processing-service-apache-airflow-integration.md

 ### **Context**

 In recent years, Apache Airflow has emerged as one of the leading open source orchestration engines for scalable jobs processing.
 Additionally, it is gaining attention and traction at JPL across several projects in Earth and Planetary sciences.
-We are proposig to integrate the Airflow architecture in the Unity model, as such:
+We are proposig to integrate the Airflow architecture in the Unity model, as such (see diagram below):

 * The core components of Airflow (Web Server, Scheduler, Database) will compose the front-end EMS layer (which provides orchestration and monitoring across multiple back-ends)
 * The Airflow Operators will be used to submit workloads to multiple pluggable ADES back-ends (Celery Workers, EKS, ECS, etc.)